rajakrishna/Prioritab-V2/README.md

 This is basically like prioritab v2.

-Since the development stopped for prioritab and i am picking this up.
+Since the development stopped for prioritab, i am picking this up.